Books like 'Lover: The Cruel Dark Companion Novella'

 Readers who enjoyed Lover: The Cruel Dark Companion Novella by Bea Northwick also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical forced proximity office super rich hero found-family suspense mystery m-f
+historical forced proximity super rich hero suspense office found-family mystery m-f 20th century tortured hero

 -